How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 If you don’t want your TV to look like it’s hanging on the wall, you can purchase a stand that can be moved.

-Just keep in mind that if you have a small space, this stand might not be the best option because it could tip over.
+Remember that this stand might not be the best option if you have a small space because it could tip over.

 2. Perched on top of a Dresser:

-Cabinet or dresser space might have to be freed up, depending on the TV’s dimensions.
+Depending on the TV’s dimensions, the cabinet or dresser space might have to be freed up.

 Anti-tipping straps can keep it from falling over.
 As you might expect, the likelihood of a mid-sized TV toppling over is lower than that of a larger one.